-Despite the 2015 reform of the law which stripped the statutory social workers of the child protection services from the responsibility to represent unaccompanied children in asylum procedures (see Legal Representation of Unaccompanied Children), their obligation to provide a social report with an opinion on the best interests of the child concerned in every individual case remains nonetheless under the provisions of general child care legislation.
-In all of the cases monitored in 2019, these reports were produced but not included to the files nor shared with the SAR's caseworkers for further consideration.
+Despite the 2015 reform of the law which stripped the statutory social workers of the child protection services from the responsibility to represent unaccompanied children in asylum procedures (see Legal Representation of Unaccompanied Children), their obligation to provide a social report with an opinion on the best interests of the child concerned in every individual case remains nonetheless under the provisions of general child care legislation.155 In all of the cases monitored in 2020, these reports were produced but in their vast majority not included to the files nor shared with the SAR's caseworkers for further consideration.156 statements regarding past persecution or serious harm? \Box Yes \Box No \Box In some cases 1.
+Indicators: Use of Medical Reports Does the law provide for the possibility of a medical report in support of the applicant's 2 Are medical reports taken into account when assessing the credibility of the applicant's 2 statements regarding past persecution or serious harm?
+Yes No In some cases

-The only positive development with regard to special procedural guarantees for vulnerable groups remains the pilot legal aid project, commenced in March 2018 by the National Legal Aid Bureau and the SAR to provide sponsored legal aid and representation at all stages of the status determination procedure to vulnerable asylum seekers (see Regular Procedure: Legal Assistance).
-Altogether 507 vulnerable applicants received legal aid in 2019 during the first-instance asylum procedure, out of whom 472 were unaccompanied children, 32 were accompanied children, single parents or families with minor or underage children, 1 was a pregnant woman and 2 concerned sexual and gender based violence cases.
+The pilot legal aid project, commenced in March 2018 by the National Legal Aid Bureau and the SAR provide sponsored legal aid and representation at all stages of the status determination procedure to vulnerable asylum seekers (see Regular Procedure: Legal Assistance).
+Altogether 818 vulnerable applicants received legal aid in 2020 during the first-instance asylum procedure.